(first posted 7/17/2016)

 Bad News – I’d be on Rikers Island more than I liked.
 But let’s be frank, no one likes to be on Rikers Island at all.
 Ever.

-With my new business agreement at the NYC DOC, DEC assigned me a tan-ish, beige-y 1996 Taurus for my travels to Rikers.
-They were so giddy with the deal my DEC sales rep Jack and I were making with the DOC, they quickly signed exceptions to the cost-cut-back rules regarding company cars.
+With my new business agreement at the NYC DOC, DEC assigned me a new tan-ish, beige-y 1996 Taurus for my travels to Rikers.
+They were so giddy with the service deals my DEC sales rep Jack and I were making with the DOC, they quickly signed exceptions to the cost-cut-back rules regarding company cars.

 For all of the critical comments about the 1996 Taurus’ obsession with ovals and its resemblance to a flounder lying on its side, this was a good riding and comfortable car.
 The seats were much better than earlier Taurus models and it proved to be a very reliable and comfortable car over time.